Introduction

 Theme A: Living together in the UK

-Theme B: Democracy at Work in the UK
+Theme B: Democracy at Work

 Theme C: How the Law works